plusw/tbkAppPrivacy/readme.md

 4. Updates to This Policy
 We may update this Privacy Policy from time to time.
 Any changes will be posted on this page with an updated effective date.

-5. Contact Us
+5. Contact & Support

-If you have any questions or concerns about this privacy policy, please feel free to contact us at: workwplus@gmail.com
+If you have any questions, concerns, or require technical support regarding the TBK CNC Controller application, please feel free to reach out to us:

+Email: workwplus@gmail.com

+We are committed to providing timely assistance for all technical inquiries related to our software.